reactioncommerce/proxy-traefik/README.md

 In order to expedite the installation of server dependencies, Ansible will be used to automate most of the server configuration.

-**Prepare the Remote Host**
+###### Prepare the Remote Host

+In this guide a DigitalOcean node will be used to host the Reaction Platform.
+If you don't yet have an account, create one at [digitalocean.com](https://digitalocean.com).
+Once you are signed into your account, create a new droplet using the Ubuntu 18.4 image with at least 2GB of RAM.
+Enable DigitalOcean's [free firewall](https://www.digitalocean.com/docs/networking/firewalls/) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.

-Create a new droplet in you DigitalOcean dashboard with at least 2GB of RAM.
-When creating the droplet, either select an existing SSH key to login or click on the "New SSH Key" under the authentication section  and copy your public SSH key from your local computer.
+After the droplet is created either select an existing SSH key to login or click on the "New SSH Key" under the authentication section  and copy your public SSH key from your local computer.

 Copy the newly created IP address and verify that you can login into the new server by executing: